The-Inamati/life-selfhosted/README.md

 # My-Self-Hosted-Life

-**DEPRECATED:** This project was abandoned in favor of kubernetes.
-Please refer to the new repo at .

 This project started has a way to learn more about opensource, web apps, linux and docker.

 The more I learned the more I realized that I should own my own data and that I was giving companies a lot of my personal information without my knowledge.